cmelab/GIXStapose/README.md

 ![A screen capture of GIXStapose in action](gixstapose/data/screenshot.gif)

+GIXStapose's diffraction code has been added as a module in [Freud](https://freud.readthedocs.io/en/stable/modules/diffraction.html)!

 ### Installation
 To install GIXStapose you will need the conda package manager (we recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html))
 1. Clone this repo